 People ask me all of the time how they can improve their indoor antenna reception.
 The first thing I do is refer them to my Tips for Better TV Reception with Your Indoor Antenna.
 But, there are cases when even after following these tips, an indoor antenna just can’t pick up the weak signals in the area.

-The unappealing alternative is to mount a rooftop or attic antenna.
-This is a non-starter if you live in an apartment (unless your landlord agrees) or just don’t want the hassle and expense of routing coax cable to the roof and installing an antenna.
+One solution may be to use a rooftop or attic antenna.
+But, this is a non-starter if you live in an apartment (unless your landlord agrees) or just don’t want the hassle and expense of routing coax cable to the roof and installing an antenna.

 Could there be another alternative?
 I’ve been experimenting with some small metal antennas that you can mount right on your patio or outdoor wall.
 These don’t require routing a lot of cable, crawling on your roof or in your attic, or setting up poles.
 The only thing you have to do is find a way to route the antenna cable from your TV to the outside.